Welcome to the exciting world of Search Engine Optimization (SEO)!

 SEO goes on to optimize your website thus making it a quality site which is capable of attracting links naturally and is worthy of ranking.

-Now, as you know what SEO is and its importance, it’s time to dig into the two sides of the SEO Force, that is White Hat & Black Hat.
+Now, as you know what Search Engine Optimization is and its importance, it’s time to dig into the two sides of the SEO Force, that is White Hat & Black Hat.

 White Hat SEO vs. Black Hat SEO